interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *2 hours* Reading over dissertation.
 * *3.5 hours* Addressing changes.
 * *4 hours* Addressing more changes after having a review of the dissertation done.
+* *3 hours* Uploading the final dissertation to Moodle and making sure everything is in order.